-< Airplane mode >
+Airplane mode

-Airplane mode - Tap the Airplane mode switch to toggle the setting On or Off.
-On activates Airplane mode which disables all wireless connections
+Tap the Airplane mode switch on to toggle it On or Off.
+On disables all wireless connections.

-< Wi-Fi >
+Wi-Fi

-Wi-Fi - Tap the Wi-Fi switch to toggle it On or Off.
-On turns on Wi-Fi to connect to available Wi-Fi networks.
-Tap Wi-Fi to access its settings:
+Tap the Wi-Fi switch on to toggle it On or Off.
+On connects to a Wi-Fi network (from your list of available, detected networks).
+Tap Wi-Fi to access the following settings to manage your Wi-Fi connection(s):

-Show Wi-Fi pop-up - Checkmark to be notified when a Wi-Fi network is in range when you launch an app.
+Show Wi-Fi pop-up: Checkmark to be notified when a Wi-Fi network is in range when you launch an app.